Sospeter-Wainaina/MachineLearning_Pracs/README.md

 So basically in this simple machine learning project I took a Wiscounsin Breast Cancer dataset which ispublicly available inkaggle, the data did not need that much data cleaning and if so was very little just changing somethings here and there , so in this I used the KNeighbors Classifier which is the simplest machine learning algorithm and it was fun as i did it and learnt some few things here and there . in this model my best accuracy was at 95% which is not at all bad, hoping to do some more practice on this before i move to complex machine learning projects.

+# NB (Something to note about KNN algorithm, drawbacks) ref : Introduction to machine learning book by O'REILLY
+Strengths, weaknesses, and parameters
+In principle, there are two important parameters to the KNeighbors classifier: the number of neighbors and how you measure distance between data points.
+In practice, using a small number of neighbors like three or five often works well, but you should certainly adjust this parameter.
+Choosing the right distance measure is somewhat beyond the scope of this book.
+By default, Euclidean distance is used, which works well in many settings.
+One of the strengths of k-NN is that the model is very easy to understand, and often gives reasonable performance without a lot of adjustments.
+Using this algorithm is a good baseline method to try before considering more advanced techniques.
+Building the nearest neighbors model is usually very fast, but when your training set is very large (either in number of features or in number of samples) prediction can be slow.
+When using the k-NN algorithm, it’s important to preprocess your data (see Chap‐ ter 3).
+This approach often does not perform well on datasets with many features (hundreds or more), and it does particularly badly with datasets where most features are 0 most of the time (so-called sparse datasets).
+So, while the nearest k-neighbors algorithm is easy to understand, it is not often used in practice, due to prediction being slow and its inability to handle many features